-As far as Google is concerned, open relationships are on the rise.
-A 2015 study from the Journal of Sex Research found that searches for terms related to polyamorous, non-monogamous, and open relationships have been rising steadily for the past decade.
-In a follow-up study, the same group of researchers discovered that more than one in five American individuals have engaged in a non-monogamous relationship at one point in their lifetime.
-That means roughly 20 percent of the American public are curious about the idea of a new form of relationship.
+Open relationships — a broad term that can include everything from polyamory to various non-monogamous and non-traditional arrangements — is on the rise.
+Or, at the very least, curiosity about open marriage and non-monogamy are on the rise.
+A study from the Journal of Sex Research found that Google searches for terms related to open relationships have been rising steadily for a decade.
+In a follow-up study, the same group of researchers discovered that more than one in five Americans have engaged in a non-monogamous relationship at one point in their lifetime.
+So, it would seem that at least 20 percent of the American public is open to an open relationship.

-But what these studies don’t make clear is who, exactly, is venturing into this new relationship territory, and how often.
-As far as demographic data goes, research points to the fact that lesbian, gay, and bisexual individuals are slightly more likely to fall into the non-monogamous crowd than their heterosexual counterparts.
+But what these studies don’t necessarily illuminate is who actually ventures out into this new relationship territory, and how often.
+As far as demographic data goes, research suggests to the fact that lesbian, gay, and bisexual individuals are slightly more likely to fall into the non-monogamous crowd than their heterosexual counterparts.
 Then comes the educated elite.
 A 2011 report found that, out of 36 different studies on polyamorists, 76.8 percent were of middle-class status or higher.
 Seventy-eight percent had at least some college education under their belt.
 That lends itself to another problematic measure associated with the polyamorous crowd.
 A 2013 survey of polyamorous people from online groups, mailing lists, and forums found that almost 90 percent of participants identified as white.

 And then there are the millennials.